Bill

 AI Summary

-This bill, titled "Worker Protection Collective Bargaining," amends Colorado's "Labor Peace Act" to strengthen employees' rights in collective bargaining.
-It clarifies that employees have the right to bargain collectively on any mandatory subject of bargaining, which refers to topics that employers and employees are legally required to discuss during negotiations, such as wages, hours, and working conditions.
-The bill also removes the requirement for a second election to approve a union security agreement, which is a clause in a contract that requires employees to join or pay fees to a union.
-Furthermore, it establishes that it is not an unfair labor practice, meaning a violation of labor law, for either an employer or an employee's representative to refuse to agree to a lawful proposal from the other party if they have been bargaining in good faith, which means negotiating honestly and sincerely.
+This bill modifies the "Labor Peace Act" to strengthen collective bargaining rights for employees by clarifying that their right to bargain collectively includes the right to negotiate over any mandatory subject of bargaining, which refers to topics that employers and employees are legally required to discuss during negotiations.
+It also removes a previous requirement for a second election to approve a union security agreement, which is a clause in a contract that requires employees to join a union or pay dues.
+Furthermore, the bill establishes that it is not an unfair labor practice, meaning it's not a violation of labor law, for either an employer or an employee's representative to refuse to agree to a lawful proposal from the other party regarding a mandatory subject of bargaining, as long as both sides have bargained in good faith, which means they have made an honest effort to reach an agreement.
 Finally, the bill mandates that employers and employees, through their chosen representatives, must bargain in good faith.

 Committee Categories